-Swimming isn't ideal in the shallow waters around Ao Po, but the area's quiet rural roads and jungly parks with waterfalls offer plenty of natural sights to explore.
-Or hop on a boat and find some dreamy beaches and snorkelling sights just minutes away at nearby islands.
+A holiday in Ao Po is fascinating thanks to its rugged beaches where you may sight fisherfolk casting their nets in the shallows, countless mangrove-lined inlets, bustling local piers, fishing villages with golden mosque spires and colourful houses.
+Swimming isn't ideal in the shallow waters around Ao Po, but the area's quiet rural roads and parks with waterfalls offer you plenty of things to do around the area.
+Or you could just hop on a boat and find some dreamy beaches and snorkelling sights just minutes away at nearby islands.

-A short drive from Ao Po is the Phuket Elephant Sanctuary and the Gibbon Rehabilitation Project – two animal rescue centres that offer a more ethical way to encounter Thailand's fascinating wildlife.
+A short drive from Ao Po is the Phuket Elephant Sanctuary and the Gibbon Rehabilitation Project – two animal rescue centres that offer an ethical way to encounter Thailand's fascinating wildlife.
 Mission Hills, Phuket's most scenic golf course with those glorious east-coast views, is about 15 minutes away by car, while those in search of world-class sports and fitness facilities will find them at nearby Thanyapura wellness centre.

 Dining in and around Ao Po is mostly a laid-back, local scene.
 Bang Pae Seafood, on a small beach near Bang Rong Pier, and Peang Prai near Khao Phra Thaeo national park, are two standout restaurants for Thai seafood.